 The pet antibiotic you should use to treat your furry companion depends on which organism you're fighting and how the medication works in your pet's body.

-Bacteria invades your pet's body in any number of ways: through open wounds, in something your pet eats, or just by cohabiting in the same environment as your pet.
+Bacteria invades your pet's body in any number of ways: through open wounds, in something your pet eats, or through a compromised respiratory or urinary tract.
 They come in different shapes and sizes, and it is those physical characteristics that help your veterinarian determine which bacteria are infecting your animal.
-Responsible for gastroenteritis, pneumonia, skin infections, urinary tract problems, and a host of other diseases, these tiny, one-celled organisms can multiply unchecked in your pet's body without the intervention of antibiotics.
+Responsible for gastroenteritis, pneumonia, skin infections, urinary tract problems, and a host of other diseases, these tiny, one-celled organisms can multiply unchecked in your pet's body without the intervention of antimicrobials.

-Bacterial antibiotics work to destroy the offending cells while leaving your pet's healthy cells intact.
+Antimicrobials work to destroy the offending bacteria while leaving your pet's healthy cells intact.
 Depending on the medication, an antibiotic might inhibit the bacterium's ability to construct cell walls, thus destroying its ability to reproduce.
-An antibiotic can also starve the bacterium by stopping its ability to transform glucose into energy, a major function of all living cells.
+An antimicrobial can also starve the bacterium by stopping its ability to transform glucose into energy, a major function of all living cells.

 Viruses are the organisms responsible for canine distemper, canine parvovirus, feline herpes, and the feline calici virus, as well as a myriad of other diseases that can make your pet very ill.
 These parasites can multiply only inside the living cells of other organisms and are so tiny they are estimated to be one-hundredth the size of the average bacterium.

-Anti-viral drugs cannot destroy the virus.
+Anti-virals work by reducing the ability of the virus to replicate.
 They work instead by inhibiting growth and ability to reproduce, thus causing the viral infection to die away of its own accord.
 While there are no anti-viral drugs in common use in veterinary medicine, most veterinarians opt to treat all of the secondary bacterial infections that can occur with a viral disease in an effort to keep your pet comfortable until the virus leaves the animal's system.